 Millwall for all is involved in a wide range of activities, promoting inclusion and community engagement in Southwark and Lewisham.

 Southwark Local History Library is where the oral histories will be deposited.
-The library will also host a small exhibition about the project in January 2017.
+The library also hosted a small exhibition about the project in January 2017.

-Once the research begins, findings and interview extracts will be posted here, on this website, and there will be an opportunity to post comments and engage in a dialogue of the past, present and future of ………… Millwall’s changing communities!
+The project will be completed by the end of March 2019.
+Findings and interview extracts as well as information about the film, ‘Millwall, Black and White: A portrait from the terraces’ are posted here.
+There is an opportunity to post comments and engage in a dialogue of the past, present and future of Millwall’s changing communities!